GanapathiAmbore/Webscrapping-using-python/README.md

 Json for file storing
 Advantages of using web scrapping are as follows

-you will find the complete source code here
+you will find the complete information here

 https://ganapathiambore.blogspot.com/2019/06/webscrapping-using-python-for-machine.html